 Big Vacation Fun for a Smaller Price Tag

-What's your ideal vacation?
+What’s your ideal vacation?
 Relaxing at the beach?
 A trip to NYC or San Francisco?
 Unwinding in the mountains?
-While the cost of a vacation can add up quickly, there are ways you can enjoy time off without spending more than you can afford.
+While the cost of a vacation can add up quickly, there can be ways to enjoy your vacation and stay within your budget.

 Check out Your Hometown Like a Tourist

-Most of us take our hometown for granted, but when you look at your town like a tourist, you're sure to find lots of great places to visit and fun things to do.
+Most of us take our hometown for granted, but when you look at your town like a tourist, you may find lots of great places to visit and fun things to do.
 Look for festivals and free or inexpensive concerts.
-Many museums have free admission days.
+Museums may have free admission days.
 The summer is also prime time for events in local parks like nature walks and night hikes.
-If you have a minor league baseball team, tickets are much less expensive than in the majors.
-Some grocery stores offer coupons for reduced admission to local zoos and aquariums.
-And since you won't be spending money on a hotel, you can spend more on activities and a few meals on the town.
+If you have a minor league baseball team, tickets can be less expensive than for the majors.
+Some grocery stores may offer coupons for reduced admission to local zoos and aquariums.

 Make Your Vacation a Group Affair

 One of the big ticket items for a vacation is usually the cost of a place to stay.
 Consider vacationing with friends or family and renting a house or condo.
 This can help cut the cost of living expenses.
 With a kitchen, you have the opportunity to make some of your meals or pack lunches for excursions.
 This can help lower food costs.

 Try an All-Inclusive Vacation